pulibrary/dls-handbook/product_owners.md

   * We recommend keeping track of these either in Github using a list of 10 "On Deck" labeled issues or using Zenhub to organize these to the top of the project board's "Ready" column.
-  * The Technical Liaisons for your project is available to support the PO in this effort.
+  * The Technical Liaison for your project is available to support the PO in this effort.
 * Participate during relevant work cycles by attending the planning meeting and Friday wrap-up meeting when the PO's application is a focus of the cycle.
 * Be available on slack during a relevant work cycle to answer questions and give feedback.
+* Bring in DLS developers when discussing new features or changes to the existing system with stakeholders.
+Prioritize these conversations when a work cycle that can address these is likely to happen soon.

 DLS will work to: